samoylenko/samoylenko.me/define/index.md

     - The ultimate goal is to prevent existence of any (security) bugs in our software.
     - "Security" translation: Prevent external parties from finding and exploiting vulnerabilities in our software.
 We are not in the business of ["security through obscurity"](https://en.wikipedia.org/wiki/Security_through_obscurity), so we achieve this by detecting and preventing (security) bugs in our software delivery pipeline as early as we can.

+_(This is a living document.
+The below is about security bugs only, but it easily aligns with the standard quality assurance processes and tracking any other types of issues in the code)_

 - How do we achieve this goal?
 Let's take a look at what we know: